tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * The short window moving average crosses under a long window moving average, and continues to be less than the long window moving average (stock will fall in the short-term).

-  * **Answer** The signal would be to issue a sell order.
+  * **Answer:** The signal would be to issue a sell order.
 Sell orders would be issued at the points in which the short window moving average crosses under the long window moving average.

 Open the solution file and highlight the following points: